-On Wednesday, August 17, 2022, at 1 pm ET, Copper Labs’ CEO Dan Forman will speak at the 2022 AESP Summer Con, joining a panel titled “Addressing grid resilience, DERs and equity through enhanced distribution planning methods.”
+On Wednesday, August 17, 2022, at 1 pm ET, Copper Labs’ CEO Dan Forman will speak at the 2022 AESP Summer Conference, joining a panel titled “Addressing grid resilience, DERs and equity through enhanced distribution planning methods.”

 Speaking alongside panelists from the DOE, the Orlando Utilities Commission and Cadeo, Dan will focus on why real-time grid-edge intelligence is required to manage an increasingly distributed and decarbonized grid.
 Here’s a sneak peek of what he’ll cover.